FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify successful output message
 - Check app is published in container using BcContainerHelper
 - Confirm the script uses the centralized configuration management
+- Verify the script returns a properly structured object with results

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)